shailim/Hidden_Treasures/README.md

    * Take/upload picture, add title & description

 * Profile
-    * User sees their markers and collection, can also upload a profile picture
+    * User sees their com.example.hidden_treasures.markers and collection, can also upload a profile picture

 * Collection
     * A grid view of all images saved